Catania FC: Further decline and revival (1985–2006)

 The decline of Catania started after their last relegation to Serie B. The team was no longer able to reach the top division of Italian football, and instead continued to decline, remaining in Serie C1 for the latter part of the 1980s.
 In 1993, the team's participation for the year was cancelled by the Italian Football Federation (FIGC) due to financial irregularities.

 After a court session, magistrates declared the FIGC's decision as invalid, thus forcing it to include Catania back into the footballing fold for the year.
 Catania was included in the Sicilian Eccellenza (the sixth tier of Italian football).
 In the meantime, another Sicilian football team, Atletico Leonzio, from Lentini (in the Province of Syracuse), had been relocated in the city and renamed Atletico Catania.
 Despite all of this, the real Catania was able to promote back to Serie C in a short amount of time, later back to Serie B in 2002.

 In 2003, Catania was at the centre of a controversy that led to the enlargement of Serie B from 20 to 24 teams, known as Caso Catania.
 The club claimed that Siena fielded an ineligible player in a 1–1 tie, a result which saw Catania relegated, whereas the two extra points from a victory would have kept them safe.
 They were awarded a 2–0 victory before the result was reverted because the guilty player was a substitute which did not play the match; Catania appealed to the judges of the Autonomous Region of Sicily, who evaluated the victory.
 In August, the FIGC decided to let Catania, along with Genoa and Salernitana, stay in Serie B; the newly reborn Fiorentina was also added for the 2003–04 season.
 The ruling led to protests and boycotts by the other Serie B clubs that delayed the start of the season, until the intervention of the Italian government.

 The league was reduced to 22 teams for 2004–05, while at the same time, Serie A expanded from 18 to 20 teams.
-During the start of that season, Antonino Pulvirenti, chairman of the flight company Windjet and owner of Sicilian Serie C1 team Acireale, bought the club.
+During the start of that season, Antonino Pulvirenti, chairman of the flight company Wind Jet and owner of Sicilian Serie C1 team Acireale, bought the club.
 Catania's new ownership revived the team, and in 2005–06, Catania ended in second place, earning a promotion to Serie A.